-Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, and 2013.
+Please Note: This article is written for users of the following Microsoft Excel versions: 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.
 If you are using an earlier version (Excel 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Excel, click here: Printing Multiple Worksheets on a Single Page.

 Printing Multiple Worksheets on a Single Page